 click to hear audio Johnnie Walker on his last legal show on Radio Caroline South, 14th August 1967, just hours before the Marine Offences Act became law.
-The quality is not perfect so if any one can provide a better copy please contact The Pirate Radio Hall of Fame.
-Many thanks to Stuart Russell for the tape (duration 3 minutes 37 seconds)
+This clip contains extracts from two recordings made available by The Offshore Radio Archive (duration 4 minutes 14 seconds)

 Jon Walker Radio Sutch and its successor, Radio City, had a rapid turn-over of disc-jockeys during 1964/5.
 Many different voices were heard, briefly, then disappeared.
 This was mainly because of station boss Reg Calvert's tendency to take on “work experience” broadcasters, then pay them off after a couple of weeks.
 One of these short-term DJs was Jon Walker.
 He appeared on Radio Sutch towards the end of its life, and stayed on as Radio City was launched.
 (During a brief cross-over period the station was referred to as “Radio City, the station that was created by Screaming Lord Sutch”.)
-Jon served alongside Chris Cross, one of the station's mainstays during this period and Brian Paull, whose life he saved when Brian got into difficulties swimming from the fort.
+Jon served alongside Chris Cross, one of the station's mainstays during this period and Brian Paull, whose life Jon saved when Brian got into difficulties swimming from the fort.
 Although Jon was only on Shivering Sands for a short time and was, by his own admission, “a pretty crumby DJ!”, he went on to have a long career in the media.
 He worked for the Canadian broadcaster CBC, then Photomotion doing back projected animations for the BBC's 24 Hours programme.
 He became a technical operator for BBC radio before going to New Zealand, working for the National Film Unit.
 He returned to the UK and a job as a sound recordist at Ealing Studios, then to BBC news and current affairs, later becoming a producer with BBC television.
-You can see a recent photograph of Jon, taken at the Radio Sutch/City fortieth birthday reunion, on Bob Leroi's web site.
-(Many thanks to Jon for getting in touch and Bob for some of the above information.)
+(Many thanks to Jon for getting in touch and Bob Le Roi for some of the above information.)

 click to hear audio Willy Walker on the 9-midnight show on Radio London from 11th August 1967.
 Although Duncan Johnson was probably pleased to hear his friend mentioning his birthday, he was undoubtedly less than delighted with Willy saying it was his fortieth.
 Duncan was 29 that month!
 The address Willy mentions is that of a photographic studio in which Duncan owned a share.
 Many thanks to Stuart Russell for the tape (duration 2 minutes 52 seconds)

 Bob Walton Bob Walton Born in Auckland, New Zealand, Bob joined the NZBC when he left school.
 He combined his career as a broadcaster with that of musician.
 A pianist and composer, his trio was frequently heard on the radio and they backed many visiting artistes.
 In 1964 Bob came to the UK and worked on Radio Caroline South for a short time.
-In August he returned to New Zealand to resume his musical career with the trio.
+He then returned to New Zealand to resume his musical career with the trio.
 In May 1965 he was back on Caroline South as one of the “Good Guys” (see the entry on Roger Gale for more details).
-After the failure of the “Good Guy” experiment and the take-over of Caroline South by Caroline North's Ronan O'Rahilly, there was a wholesale change of personnel.
-Bob moved to Radio 390 where he used the name Lee Gilbert.
+After the failure of the “Good Guy” experiment and the take-over of Caroline South by the Caroline North team, there was a wholesale change of personnel.
+However Bob returned to Caroline for a third stint in the following year when he was heard on both ships reading the news.
+He now had a new name.
+He was known as Bob Lee.
+He explains “I did start out as Bob Walton however an offer to be guest pianist playing my own composition with the BBC Concert Orchestra made me hastily change it to Lee.”
+Following this third stint with Caroline Bob moved to Radio 390 where he used yet another name, Lee Gilbert.
 Since his offshore days Bob's voice has been heard on numerous commercials and, during the seventies, he appeared on London's Capital Radio playing live piano requests on a late night programme, working again with his old 390 colleague and compatriot Peter James who was then Capital's Head Of Music.
 During the nineties Bob was heard on BBC Radio Wiltshire.
-He now lives in Bath and writes about music.
-There is a recent photo, taken at Caroline's 40th birthday party, here.
+He now lives in Ireland and writes about music.
+There is a photo, taken at Caroline's 40th birthday party, here.
+There is an interview with him from 1992 on Mixcloud.
 (Many thanks to Steve Kirby for providing some of the above information and to Robbie Dale for the photo.
 There are more pictures of “Lee Gilbert” on Radio 390 in David Sinclair's, Edward Cole's and Roger Scott's photo albums.
-Thanks to Bob for his email and for confirming the accuracy of the above information.)
+Thanks also to Bob for his assistance.)

-Bruce Wayne In 1966, the Batman television series captured the public's imagination.
+Bruce Wayne Bruce Wayne In 1966, the Batman television series captured the public's imagination.
 The camped up comic book adventures of the “caped crusader” were hugely popular and “Swinging” Radio England commissioned a jingle package based on the programme's theme tune.
 (There are a number of the jingles here.)
 They actually said “that man” rather than “Batman” to avoid any copyright problems but no one could tell listening on muddy old AM radio.
 One of the jingles was for a disc-jockey called “Bruce Wayne” - Batman's secret identity.
 A number of different people used this jingle and name on air.
-Jack Curtiss tells us that he was persuaded to present a few programmes under that name before reverting to his own identity.
+Jack Curtiss tells us that he was persuaded to present a few programmes under that name before reverting to his own.
 He thinks that the DJ also known as Boom Boom Brannigan tried it for size too.
 Then there was a third Bruce Wayne on Radio England.
 He was the last disc-jockey to join this short-lived venture and stayed with the station until its closure on 13th November 1966.
 For a long time his true identity remained a mystery but then Jerry Hipkiss contacted The Pirate Radio Hall of Fame.
 He said: “The third Bruce Wayne on Radio England was a club DJ.
 His real name was Dave Bennett and he was the first proper DJ I ever saw in a discotheque, this one being his residency in late 1965, the Blue Moon in Cheltenham, Gloucestershire.
 This was a big ‘mod’ hangout and Dave was playing all the big soul tunes of the time.
 In the summer of 1966 he got the offshore bug and left for the North Sea.
 After the end of SRE I only ever saw him once, probably early '67, when he said he was going on the road as a tour manager for a Beach Boys UK tour.
 Since then, I've heard nothing.”
 We asked if anyone could provide more information and, in May 2003, we heard from the man himself: “I am he, David J Bennett, aka Bruce Wayne, and I have been living in Beverly Hills, California since 1972.”
 David goes on to say: “The Blue Moon club was owned by John and Eddie Norman and featured some of the great bands of that time - The Steam Packet, Graham Bond Organisation, Zoot Money's Big Roll Band, Chris Farlowe and the Thunderbirds to name a few.”
 Although Jerry's reminiscences were invaluable, it seems he got one fact wrong.
 David says he didn't work on a Beach Boys tour.
 It was Vanilla Fudge.
-We hope that he will be writing about his time on Radio England, and what he has been up to since, on a future update.
 (Jingles kindly provided by Frank George.
-We previously referred to Radio England closing on 4th November 1966.
-Extensive research by Svenn Martinsen, available on his web site, suggests that the last broadcast was actually on 13th November.
-We have amended the information, above.
-Thanks to Stuart Craigen for providing this recording of Bruce's theme tune.
-Does anyone know whose version of the Neil Hefti composition it is?)
+Our thanks to David for supplying the photo.)

-click to hear audio Bruce Wayne on the midnight-5am show on “Swinging” Radio England in the early hours of 22nd October 1966.
-Tape kindly provided by Martyn Webster (duration 2 minutes 43 seconds)
+click to hear audio Bruce Wayne on the Midnight Early Show on “Swinging” Radio England in the early hours of 22nd October 1966.
+Edited from a recording included on ‘The SRE Collection’ mp3-DVD, compiled by Offshore Radio Guide (duration 4 minutes 7 seconds)

-Brian Webb Brian Webb Born in Dunoon in Ayrshire, Brian's family worked in farming but he found that agriculture held little appeal.
+Brian Webb Brian Webb Born in Dunoon, Ayrshire, on 5th January 1947, Brian's family worked in farming but he found that agriculture held little appeal.
 Offshore radio seemed far more interesting and, when Radio Scotland advertised for disc-jockeys, Brian was on the case.
 He applied for a job, was invited for an audition but, with no previous experience, he was turned down.
 He did not give up and three months later he tried again.
 The second audition still was not good enough but Brian must have shown some promise because the Programme Controller suggested that he carried on sending him tapes and he would be happy to offer advice.
 Eventually Brian passed the test and joined Radio Scotland in 1967 for the last five months that the station was on the air.
-The Offshore Themes web-site reveals that his theme tune was Big Deal by The Tony Osborne Orchestra.
-After the close-down he worked in clubs until October 1971 when he returned to sea with Radio Northsea International, using the new name Brian McKenzie.
+Offshore Echos magazine reveals that his theme tune was Big Deal by The Tony Osborne Orchestra.
+After the close-down he worked in clubs until October 1971 when he returned to sea with Radio Northsea International, using the new name Brian McKenzie (see The Pirate Radio Hall of Fame ‘Seventies Supplement’).
 He was with Northsea until that station closed down in August 1974 then, after a number of different jobs, moved to Dublin.
-There he ran Bay City recording studios, in the building next door to Radio Nova, a station owned by Chris Cary (alias Spangles Muldoon.)
-He is now believed to be living in Spain.
+There he ran Bay City recording studios in the building next door to Radio Nova, a station owned by Chris Cary (alias Spangles Muldoon.)
+He is now living in Spain.
 (Photo by Bob Dickson, reprinted from a copy of ‘Showbeat’ magazine kindly provided by George Morris.)

 click to hear audio Brian Webb on the All Systems Go show on Radio Scotland from July 1967.
 The recording is courtesy of James Hutchinson and the Offshore Multimedia CD-ROM (duration 2 minutes 6 seconds)